webclinic017/edgedb/docs/reference/stdlib/set.rst

 .. eql:operator:: distinct: distinct set of anytype -> set of anytype

-    :index: distinct, unique, set of
+    .. api-index:: distinct§ set of type§

     Produces a set of all unique elements in the given set.